Vyral/anne-stewart-blog/_posts/2024-02-13-5-overlooked-tips-to-sell-your-home-fast.md

 4:42 — Wrapping up

 Preparing your home for sale goes beyond staging and decluttering.
 Paying attention to these five areas can significantly enhance your home’s appeal, making it stand out in a competitive market.
-If you're ready to sell and want your home to shine, reach out for personalized advice and support.
+If you're ready to sell and want your home to shine, call or email for personalized advice and support.
 Let's make your home sale a success.